im-github-training/1-introduction-to-github/.github/steps/2-step.md

 !['git status'](/.images/shell/2-step-shell-29.svg)

-We can see that `file1` is still staged.
+We can see that `HEAD` has been moved back one commit and that `file1` is still staged.

 ### Mixed reset

-A mixed reset, which is the default mode of `git reset`, moves the `HEAD` pointer and also updates the staging area to match the specified commit, but leaves the working directory alone.
+A mixed reset moves the `HEAD` pointer and also updates the staging area to match the specified commit, but leaves the working directory alone.
 This means that your changes are preserved but become unstaged.

+Let's see how this works.

-Since `file1` is still staged from the previous example, all we have to do is commit it:
+Since `file1` is still staged from the previous example, let's just re-commit it:

 <!--
 ```shellSession